0xc0000005/screensharing/README.md

 + newly connected clients do not receive any chat history
 + server stores only last 500 messages
 + every message marked with ip-address it received from
++ host displays how many clients are connected

 Server developed in c++ using libevent library (http://libevent.org)